appernetic/appernetic-hugo-project/content/post/performance-optimization.md

 ![Response time diagram last 24 hours][6]
 Response time diagram last 24 hours for the Angular app.

-![Pingdom test result logs for the Angular app (Appernetic service)][7] Pingdom test result logs for the Angular app (Appernetic service).
+![Pingdom test result logs for the Angular app (Appernetic static website service)][7] Pingdom test result logs for the Angular app (Appernetic static website service).

 ## Caching
 Caching with CloudFlare is improving.
 Once the cache has been properly warmed up, it will even be better than this.

-![Appernetic service, caching with CloudFlare][8] Appernetic service, caching with CloudFlare.
+![Appernetic static website service, caching with CloudFlare][8] Appernetic static website service, caching with CloudFlare.

   [1]: https://appernetic.io